John Gruber and other writers have noticed that Safari does not support recent high end typography web developments:

 In the end it comes down to how important is it to Apple to put effort into moving high end but low level advanced typography features higher up in the frameworks, as high as they can go.

-In this age of iOS, that goal is not a priority for Apple, and has not been so for a long time.
+In the iOS age that goal is not a priority for Apple, it has not been so for some time.